shabaj-ahmed/photo_album/README.md

 This decision supports scalability, maintainability, and user convenience—key goals for the project.

+## Performance considerations
+Although performance was not a primary design goal, practical steps were taken to ensure the application remains responsive when working with large collections of photos.
+Images are loaded at reduced resolution to conserve memory and speed up rendering.
+Additionally, pagination was implemented to avoid loading all images at once, which could otherwise cause the application to become sluggish or unresponsive when browsing folders containing hundreds or thousands of files.
+These optimisations allow the application to remain lightweight while handling real-world datasets efficiently.

+These performance decisions were made to ensure the application remains responsive without introducing architectural complexity.
+They align with the broader design trade-offs: prioritising simplicity, clarity, and ease of use over scalability or cloud-based features.

 # Technology
 ## Python Libraries and Tools
 - **PyQt6** – for building the GUI.